Level Access

 Digital accessibility, like compliance priorities such as information security and data privacy, is complex.
 It requires advanced knowledge of user experience design and digital development with careful attention to, and expertise in, an intricate, evolving legal landscape.
 Given the complexity, the more guidance an organization can get, the better.
 A DIY approach to digital accessibility may lead to unnecessary headaches and frustration as you try to find your way forward.

 An expert digital accessibility solution provider can help to assess your organization’s current state of compliance and shape a plan for sustainable accessibility adoption.
-And if others in your organization need to be convinced of the ROI, Springer’s reminder is this: investing in a partnership early on actually helps organizations save money on accessibility in the long run by driving down unexpected expenses.
+And if others in your organization need to be convinced of the ROI, consider that investing in a partnership early on actually helps organizations save money on accessibility in the long run by driving down unexpected expenses.
 An expert partner will help your teams prioritize work to focus on areas where your team will make the biggest impact for users and avoid wasting time and resources.

-One of the most successful digital accessibility strategies an organization can put in place is having central accountability for driving this adoption forward.
-While the work of accessibility should be decentralized and involve the teams responsible for creating and maintaining digital experiences, appointing a centralized champion, or team of champions, ensures that accessibility remains a priority and receives the necessary support and resources.
-And this can have significant benefits, especially when it comes to maintaining compliance.
-Respondents to our survey at organizations with centralized accountability for accessibility adoption were more than 3.5 times more likely to report reductions in legal costs and in the time required to handle lawsuits.
+To drive sustained progress, organizations need strong governance practices for digital accessibility, including centralized accountability, an internal policy, and a dedicated budget.
+While the work of accessibility should be decentralized and involve the teams responsible for creating and maintaining digital experiences, appointing a centralized champion, or team of champions, ensures that accessibility remains a priority.
+Meanwhile, standing up an internal policy and securing budget are critical to providing teams with clarity on their responsibilities, and the resources they need to fulfill them.
+A governance framework can have significant benefits, especially when it comes to maintaining compliance.
+Respondents to our survey at organizations with an accountable party, policy, and budget for digital accessibility were 46% more likely than those with none of these elements to say digital accessibility contributed to reduced legal risk.

 Standardize accessibility training